Vaishnavism: Demography

-Krishnaism has a limited following outside of India, especially associated with 1960s counter-culture, including a number of celebrity followers, such as George Harrison, due to its promulgation throughout the world by the founder-acharya of the International Society for Krishna Consciousness (ISKCON) A.C.
+Krishna-centered Vaishnavism also has a presence outside of India, especially through its association with 1960s counter-culture, which included a number of celebrity followers, such as George Harrison, due to its promulgation worldwide by the founder-acharya of the International Society for Krishna Consciousness (ISKCON) A.C.
 Bhaktivedanta Swami Prabhupada.

 Academic study

 Vaishnava theology has been a subject of study and debate for many devotees, philosophers and scholars within India for centuries.
 Vaishnavism has its own academic wing in University of Madras - Department of Vaishnavism.
-In recent decades this study has also been pursued in a number of academic institutions in Europe, such as the Oxford Centre for Hindu Studies, Bhaktivedanta College, and Syanandura Vaishnava Sabha, a moderate and progressive Vaishnava body headed by Gautham Padmanabhan in Trivandrum which intends to bring about a single and precise book called Hari-grantha to include all Vaishnava philosophies.
+In recent decades this study has also been pursued in a number of academic institutions in Europe, such as the Oxford Centre for Hindu Studies, Bhaktivedanta College.